marcmajcher/110121-phase2-practice-challenge-cast-bill/README.md

 As a user, I should be able to:

 - See profiles of all Bill Murrays rendered in `BillCollection`.
 - Add an individual Bill to the cast by clicking on it.
-The selected actor should render in the `YourCast` component.
+The selected actor should render in the `BillsCast` component.
 The instance of Bill Murray can be enlisted only **once**.
 The actor **does not** disappear from the `BillCollection`.
 - Remove an actor from the cast by clicking on it.
-The actor disappears from the `YourCast` component.
+The actor disappears from the `BillsCast` component.
 - Discharge a Bill Murray from their agency forever, by clicking the blue button that says "FIRE".
-This removes the actor from both the `BillCollection` and `YourCast` components on the frontend.
+This removes the actor from both the `BillCollection` and `BillsCast` components on the frontend.

 All of the code to style the page has been written for you, meaning that you should be adding to the code rather than editing it; however, if your finished